Ceterai/Ceterai.github.io/MyEnternia/Wiki/FlowerLover'sGuide/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+Taking care of flowers is a fairly distinct process to simple farming or plant growing, as it focuses quite a lot on the blooming stage of the plant, rather than on its ripening of maturing.
+This is because blooming can be quite a complex process in itself, sometimes requiring professional care to get right.

+The high demand on flowers, aside from their beauty, can be explained by the usefulness of its produce - like petals and powder for most plants, but also resources like emulsions, extracts and seeds (for the bloom-seed plants).
+Some flowers are cherished for their mobility - like yaara hunters and aya virmas!

+Make sure you have a double-layered pot to keep your plant in.
+If its roots require light, crystal-sided or transparent pots are recommended, while temperature-sensitive plants prefer multi-layered bion pots instead.
+Composite pots can provide proper environmental isolation and are mostly used for toxic plants, like aric sporelings.

 ## Usage

 ### Crafting